 If you have osteoporosis, you may think that exercise will lead to a fracture.
 However, certain types of exercise strengthen muscles and bones,.
 Other types of exercise improve your balance.
 This, in turn, can help prevent falls.
 Simply walking is a safe exercise that will build your bones.

 If you have osteoporosis, you do not want to do the following types of exercises:

 - High-impact Exercises, such as jogging.
 Avoid rapid movements.
 Choose exercises with slow, controlled movements.

 - Bending and Twisting.
-Do not include bending at the waist in your exercise regime.
-That would include touching your toes or doing sit-ups, Other exercises that require twisting are not recommended, such as golfing, tennis or bowling.
+Don’t bend at the waist in your exercise routine, touch your toes or do sit-ups, Avoid other exercises that require twisting, such as golfing, tennis or bowling.

 A talk with your doctor will help you know how porous your bones are.
 Your doctor can recommend what exercises you should safely be able to do.
 You do want to still be active and have fun.